carrington-115/movies-ticketting-app-backend/README.md

 - _Parameters_: This function accepts an object as a parameter, `userData`.
 This object has 3 main fields which are all string data typee: `id, name, email`
 - _Returns_: This function returns a result, `usersQueryResults`.
 This result is an array of all the user data that has been retrieved from the database.
 This array data can be retrieved by using the `.forEach` array method.
 - _Usage_: To use this function we follow 3 main approaches: by querying just with id, by querying with name and email, and by querying with id, name and email. below is an example that was performed in the `app.test.js` file
+- _Raises_: This function will raise an error if the value of the id in the function argument of any of the field is `null, undefined, or ''`.
+So make sure that when using a field for query, let the data be valid.

 ```javascript
 const { getUsersByQuery } = require("./functions/users");